Spurs Coach Gregg Popovich Hails King James And Calls Fox Reporter Laura Ingraham Arrogant

 “We will definitely not shut up and dribble,” James said.
 “I will definitely not do that.
 I mean too much to society.
 I mean too much to the youth.
 I mean too much to so many kids that feel that they don’t have a way out and they need someone to help lead them out of the situation they’re in.”

 Ingraham has since responded to the backlash by claiming that she was not being racist at all.
-The “shut up and dribble” remark, she said, was a nod to her 2003 New York Times bestseller entitled Shut Up & Sing.
+The “shut up and dribble” remark, she said, was a nod to her 2003 New York Times bestseller, Shut Up & Sing.
 The host of The Ingraham Angle said that she has used variations of that title when discussing all kinds of public figures for over 15 years.
 Ingraham insists that chiding James and Durant for discussing politics had nothing to do with race.

 Rolling with @carichampion @kingjames: https://t.co/uRkwepGMc0 pic.twitter.com/cmEE5YHpef